haider-sama/Haideron-LMS/README.md

 ## 📄 License
 - This project is licensed under the Commercial License for institutions.
 - ✅ Free for personal, educational, and non-commercial research use
-- 💰 Commercial License required for universities, colleges, or organizations (500 USD/year)
+- 💰 Commercial License required for universities, colleges, or organizations.

 📜 [See LICENSE](./LICENSE) for details or [contact us](vegeta.khan2000@gmail.com) for commercial usage.